A uniquely accessible archive database

-Britain began the twentieth century controlling vast regions of the world.
-The spheres of influence of the British government stretched from the UK and Ireland to mandates, protectorates and colonies in the Middle East and Africa, from the islands of the West Indies to British Malaya and Singapore in South East Asia, as well as to the sub-continent of India, and the self-governing Dominions of Canada, Australia, New Zealand, and South Africa.
+The British Empire spanned vast regions of the world, and its political influence stretched from the UK and Ireland to mandates, protectorates, and colonies in the Middle East and Africa, from the West Indies to British Malaya and Singapore in Southeast Asia as well as to the subcontinent of India (including Ceylon and Pakistan) and the self-governing dominions of Canada, Australia, New Zealand, Newfoundland, and South Africa.

-Gathering, processing and analyzing information from every corner of the globe during two world wars and the fragile peace that followed was a task that saw the development of a network of agencies and government departments, collecting the raw data of intelligence and funneling it back to Whitehall and the central machinery of government.
-The resultant historical record of the twentieth century is uniquely broad and, today, uniquely accessible to researchers through this new digitized collection.
+Gathering, processing, and analyzing information from every corner of the globe during World War I, World War II, and the fragile period in between the wars saw the development of a network of government agencies collecting information and funneling it back to Whitehall and the centralized British government.
+The resulting historical record of the last century is uniquely dense and, today, accessible to researchers through this new digitized database collection.

-Including many previously classified documents, this archive will offer new viewpoints on the machinery of British intelligence, decolonization, and global policy and strategy, as well as providing important insight into international politics and diplomacy in the twentieth century.
+Including many secret government documents now declassified, this archive will offer new perspective on British decolonization and global policy and strategy as well as providing insight into international politics and diplomacy during the twentieth century.